danielroe/vue-sanity/README.md

   You can also provide an object of additional options.

   - **listen**: true, false or an object of options to pass to `client.listen` (defaults to `false`)
-  - **strategy**: strategy for fetching.
-Defaults to `both`.
-    - `:server`: will not refetch if the cache has been populated on SSR
-    - `:client`: will disable SSR fetching entirely
-    - `:both`: will fetch on server and refetch when page is loaded
   - **deduplicate**: Whether to de-duplicate identical fetches.
 If set to `true`, additional fetches will not run unless made after the previous request errors or succeeds.
 If set to a number, additional fetches will run, but only after this many milliseconds after the previous fetch began.

 ### useSanityQuery